 After the demonetisation, the banks are instructed to levy charges on cash transactions above a certain limit.
 Further, RBI has made it mandatory to investigate unusual cash transactions.
 This is because a lot of malpractices were noticed when cash deposits of Rs.
 500 and Rs.
 1,000 notes were made during the demonetisation period.
-A circular was passed by the Finance Ministry describing the standard operating procedure, for assessing officers, to be followed while handling such cases.
-There are specific cases when a verification warrant may be issued for your transaction:

 Banks and other financial intermediaries with the Financial Intelligence Unit of the government file the suspicious transaction reports.

-Usually, all series of cash transactions that are related to each other which value individually less than Rs 10 lakh and have occurred in less than a month and sums to a monthly aggregate that exceeds Rs 10 lakh is considered suspicious.
+Usually, all series of cash transactions that are related to each other that value individually less than Rs 10 lakh and have occurred in less than a month and sums to a monthly aggregate that exceeds Rs 10 lakh is considered suspicious.
 However, this is not the only example of a suspicious bank transaction.
 Reporting entities can report and raise suspicion on the basis of other grounds as well.

-Value of transactions: Value when just below the reporting threshold amount can be an obvious attempt to avoid reporting.
+Value of transactions: Value just below the reporting threshold amount can be an obvious attempt to avoid reporting.
 When the value is inconsistent in line with the client’s apparent financial standing.

 Multiple accounts: Several accounts with a common introducer, account holder, or an authorized signatory with no rationale.
 Unexplained transfers between multiple accounts without a rationale.